Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 > - Define the footer in this file.
 Remember to export the footer as default
 > - Import the Footer Component into App and render it

-Next let's style your Footer:
+Next, let's style your Footer:

 > [action]
 >
 > Add a class name to elements in Footer
-> Make a new file for your footer css
+> Make a new file for your footer CSS
 > Add styles to this file and style elements in Footer
 > Import the Footer Styles